-As you can guess from the above, Denroku Mame is the company Denroku’s signature product, which is a peanut snack similar in appearance to green beans.
+As you can guess from the above, Denroku Mame (105 g) (Price: 166 yen/ about 1.3 USD) is the company Denroku’s signature product.
+It is a peanut snack similar in appearance to green peas.

-Introduced into the market in 1956, Denroku Mame is a long-selling product.
-After the release, it gained tremendous popularity and now has become one of the most beloved peanut snacks in Japan.
+Denroku Mame is a long-selling product introduced in 1956.
+The treat gained tremendous popularity after its release, and now, it has become one of the best and most loved peanut snacks in Japan.

-Although these treats look like green beans, they are not.
-Actually, they have a peanut inside, which is covered in the green-colored puffed snack.
-The white things on the surface are sugar icing, by the way.
+Although these treats look like green peas, they are not.
+They have a peanut in the green-colored puffed snack partially coated with white sugar icing.

-The outer puff is crispy with a gentle sweetness, while the peanut part is savory and has a nice crunchy bite, and you will never get tired of eating it.
+The outer puff is crispy with a gentle sweetness, while the peanut inside is savory with a pleasant crunchiness.
+Because of that, you will never get tired of eating it.

-What is more, in addition to being made with galactooligosaccharides that are good for the stomach, the Denroku Mame peanut also contains plenty of calcium and iron.
+What is better, in addition to being made with galactooligosaccharides that are good for the stomach, the Denroku Mame peanut even contains plenty of calcium and iron.

-As for the ingredients, based on the list on the back of the bag, the Japanese snack food Denroku Mame consists of peanut, sugar, wheat flour, Kanbaiko (processed glutinous rice powder), starch, rice flour, salt, galactooligosaccharides, leavening agent, calcium carbonate, color (Cape jasmine), and iron pyrophosphate.
+the Denroku Mame bean consists of peanut, sugar, wheat flour, Kanbaiko (processed glutinous rice powder), starch, rice flour, salt, galactooligosaccharides, leavening agent, calcium carbonate, color (Cape jasmine), and iron pyrophosphate.

 Where to buy

-Since Denroku Mame is a classic peanut snack in Japan, the product is available in many supermarkets around the country.
+Denroku Mame is one of the most famous peanut snacks in Japan, as mentioned above.
+So it is available in many supermarkets around the country.